auth0/idtoken-verifier/README.md

 ## Support

-To make it as lightweight as posible, it only provides support for RS256 tokens.
+To make it as lightweight as posible, it only provides support for RS256 and ES256 tokens.
 It can be easily extensible to other RS\* algorithms.

 ## Issue Reporting